WICG/display-locking/cheatsheet.md

 ### Selection
 * When content (text, image, etc) in a locked subtree gets selected, all of the content's locked ancestors will be unlocked.
-Note that this only applies to `subtree-visibility: auto` configuration; other configurations pay no special attention to selection.
+Note that this only applies to `content-visibility: auto` configuration; other configurations pay no special attention to selection.

 ### Sequential/tab-order focus navigation
 * When an element is focused by sequential focus navigation (forward or backward), the locked ancestors of the focused element will be unlocked.
-Note that this only applies to `subtree-visibility: auto` configuration. other configurations pay no special attention to sequential focus navigation.
+Note that this only applies to `content-visibility: auto` configuration. other configurations pay no special attention to sequential focus navigation.

 ### Find-in-page
 * Find-in-page will find text even in locked subtrees if the configuration allows for it.
 The active or main match will cause all of its locked ancestors to be unlocked.
-Tentative design decision: for `subtree-visibility: hidden-matchable` cases, the find-in-page algorithm, upon finding an active match in a locked subtree, will issue a signal and yield until script had a chance to react to the signal.
+Tentative design decision: for `content-visibility: hidden-matchable` cases, the find-in-page algorithm, upon finding an active match in a locked subtree, will issue a signal and yield until script had a chance to react to the signal.
 At this time, the